 If a floor belt needs to be tightened, tighten the bolts on both sides of the belt one revolution at a time until the belt is tight enough.

-If the belt runs out to one side, adjust it by tightening the nut on the side where the belt is running out.
+If the belt runs out to one side, tighten the nut on the side to which the belt is running out.
 Tightening the nut with one revolution is usually sufficient.